guojing0/Scheme/README.md

 Scheme-Code
 ===========

-Sometimes I may push Scheme codes I wrote.
+Some normal codes I wrote for fun.

 interp.ss - Supporting Lambda calculus, inspired by Wang Yin and Kent.